security-notes/infobyte-faraday-wiki/Installation-Server.md

 Please consult with your distribution documentation to install the dependencies listed above.

+### Commercial Server Configuration

+Once you have installed the additional dependencies, you will need to execute the setup script, which will create the admin user with the configured password, and create a backup cronjob for CouchDB.
+Just execute the following command and answer the questions asked.

+    $ sudo ./setup-server.py

+If you want more fine grained control over what the setup script does, you can see the available options by executing:

+    $ ./setup-server.py --help

 ## Running Faraday Server

 Once everything is installed, you can proceed to run the Faraday Server script: